-- 1. Chapter Format This format considers the dissertation research as a single study that may include multiple phases or parts.
-The chapters would capture the motivation, literature argument, research design and theory, results and discussion, future work, implications, and general conclusions.
-The exact chapter titles and the number of chapters should be defined by the student and their advisor, in collaboration with the committee.
+- 1. Traditional/ Book Chapter Format This format considers the dissertation research as a single study that may include multiple phases or parts.
+Like chapters in a book, the dissertation chapters would capture the motivation, literature argument, research design and theory, results and discussion, future work, implications, and general conclusions of a comprehensive single study.
+The exact chapter titles and the number of chapters should be defined by the student and their Major Professor, in collaboration with the committee. - 2.
+2-3 Manuscripts Format This format includes two to three scholarly manuscripts written in a manner suitable for publication in appropriate venues (could include journals and/or conferences).
+Possible venues could also be outside of engineering and computing education if aligned with dissertation and career goals (e.g., education or other social science journals, engineering or computer science journals).
+This structure enables the student to prepare and present their graduate work in a format that facilitates publication.
+While this format is often called a three-manuscript format, the decision to scope the number of manuscripts should be made in consultation with the committee and in recognition that some manuscripts will differ in length and intensiveness.
+In this format, the middle 2-3 chapters would be the scholarly manuscript text itself.
+The manuscript could be a version that is fully published in a journal, under review by a journal, or a conference paper or recent draft created for the dissertation.
+If the manuscript was coauthored, please include a note as the first page of the chapter disclosing that fact and about the authorship contributions of the student candidate.
+Typically, the student should be the first author, conduct the primary research activities, and author of most of the sections of the paper.
+In addition to these 2-3 manuscript chapters, please add two additional chapters: (1) an introduction chapter that defines the objectives and questions within all manuscripts and links those manuscripts together and (2) a conclusion chapter that discusses future work and the overall implications of the research.

 The final document at the time of the Preliminary Approval of Dissertation and Request for Oral Defense electronic form submission should follow the stylistic guidelines defined by UGS.
-See Dissertation Defense section. - 2.
-Manuscript Format This format includes two to three scholarly manuscripts written in a manner suitable for publication in appropriate venues (could include journals and/or conferences).
-Possible venues could also be outside of engineering and computing education if aligned with dissertation and career goals (e.g., education, engineering or computer science journals).
-This structure enables the student to prepare and present their graduate work in a format that facilitates publication.
-The final submission of this format, however, should include (1) an introduction chapter (which could be the first manuscript) that defines the objectives and questions within all manuscripts and links those manuscripts together and (2) a conclusion chapter (which could also be the final manuscript) that discusses future work and the overall implications of the research.
-The final document at the time of the Preliminary Approval of Dissertation and Request for Oral Defense electronic form submission should still follow the stylistic guidelines defined by UGS.
-See Dissertation Defense section.
+See

+Dissertation Defense section.

-We recommend that students and their committees finalize the format of the dissertation in advance of or at the time of the proposal to help shape the study such that it is most helpful to the students and the project.
+We recommend that students and their committees finalize the format of the dissertation in advance of or at the time of the proposal to help shape the dissertation research and prepare for the dissertation document such that it is most helpful to the students and the project.